Reginald Robert Smith #1

 The story and photographs are shared by the Trust with kind permission from Jan and Frank Noble, daughter and son-in-law of Reg Smith

 Reginald (Reg) was born on 20th March 1910 at 64 Roseberry Road, Fulham, London, the youngest of five children (three daughters and two sons).
 His father was Martin Henry Ridley Smith (1873-1960), employed at the British Natural History Museum.
 His mother, Mary Eliza (nee Ladd) (1873-1969) was born in Upper New York State USA of English born parents.

 At the age of 19 Reginald became employed at the Natural History Museum, and was living with his parents at Queen’s Gate Lodge of the Museum.
 His father, Martin Henry, had by then become Deputy Superintendent at the Museum.
-On 28th October 1933 Reg married Catherine Edna Abrams (born 22 December 1906) at the Kensington Registry Office.
+On 28th October 1933 Reg married Catherine Edna Abrams (known as Kitty and born 22 December 1906) at the Kensington Registry Office.

 Reg Smith and Kitty on their wedding day

 Reg and Kitty had three children: Ann Catherine born 19th May 1934; Janet (known as Jan) Irene born 5th Feb 1939; and Martin Reginald born 18th June 1940.

 L-R: Ann sat on a fairground tiger with Kitty and Reg by her side : Jan sitting next to and supported by her big sister Ann

 In 1940, Reg was 30 years old and living with Catherine and their three children in Richmond, London.
 He was working as a Technician in the Department of Zoology at the Natural History Museum.
 He was a tall, fit man who played football.